Robert Feenstra: Offshoring and wage inequality

 Feenstra also wrote the article "Integration of Trade and Disintegration of Production in the Global Economy" published in 1998.
-In the article, he discussed different adaptions of offshoring as well as its global growth from the 1970’s.
+In the article, he discussed different adaptions of offshoring as well as its global growth from the 1970s.
 In joint work with Gordon Hanson, they have discussed the employment and wage effects of offshoring, especially on workers with low skills.
 The research output is summarized in the book Offshoring in the Global Economy: Theory and Evidence, which was initially presented as the Ohlin Lectures, Stockholm School of Economics, 2008.

 Contributions to the Penn World Table

 Feenstra is also widely known for his work on the Pen World Table (PWT).
-Initiated by scholars from the University of Pennsylvania in the 1960s, Feenstra became involved with the Penn World Table in the early 2000’s.
+Initiated by scholars from the University of Pennsylvania in the 1960s, Feenstra became involved with the Penn World Table in the early 2000s.
 This project creates "real GDP" across countries in dollar terms and attempts to answer the question: what is the value of the basket of goods purchased by the average consumer in each country when evaluated at U.S. prices?
 It has become the most downloaded dataset in economics.

 In early 2010s, Feenstra took over the calculations of the PWT together with Robert Inklaar and Marcel Timmer at the University of Groningen.
 He wanted to introduce prices on international traded products, in addition to the prices for consumption and investment goods already collected.
 The PWT website went live at the University of Groningen in July 2013.
 Feenstra's work on PWT has been funded by two grants, one from National Science Foundation and the other from Sloan Foundation.

 In 2015, Feenstra and his coauthors published the article "The Next Generation of the Penn World Table", which appeared in the American Economic Review.
 This article describes the changes introduced to PWT starting with version 8 in 2013, which expanded on previous versions in three respects.
 First, in addition to comparisons of living standards using components of real GDP on the expenditure side, they provide a measure of productive capacity, called real GDP on the output side.
 Second, growth rates are benchmarked to multiple years of cross-country price data so they are less sensitive to new benchmark data.
 Third, data on capital stocks and productivity are (re)introduced.